rh9891/NewYorkTimesArticleSearch/README.md

 ~~~
 GIVEN a New York Times article search application with form inputs
 WHEN I search for a term
-THEN I am presented with relevant articles that include the search term
+THEN I am presented with relevant articles that include the search term.

 WHEN I use the search parameters, such as its start year and its end year,
 THEN I am presented with relevant articles that adhere to the search parameters.
 ~~~